Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 *Exception:* Extra damage dice over and above a weapon's normal damage are never multiplied.

+### Ability Damage
-**Ability Damage:** Certain creatures and magical effects can cause temporary ability damage (a reduction to an ability score).
+Certain creatures and magical effects can cause temporary ability damage (a reduction to an ability score).

 ### Armor Class